 Be sure to frame the theme in positive language, rather than in terms of stopping something or giving something up.
 So instead of “No more struggles with X,” communicate accomplishing or adding something, like “Create amazing success with Y.” Then make a list of the activities that support the actualizing of your theme, and plan for experiments in these areas.

 In one of my favorite books, The Art of Possibility, author Benjamin Zander, the conductor of the Boston Philharmonic and an amazing speaker (check out his very popular TED talk), details how he asks students to “give themselves an A” at the beginning of his class and assigns them a brief write-up in which they describe what made them worthy of their A. Not surprisingly, most students follow through and do wonderfully in the course.

-Why not follow in Zander’s mode?
-Assume that 2018 will be the most wonderful year, and that you’ll rise to every occasion and take advantage of every shot the Universe gives you.
+Why not operate in Zander’s mode?
+Assume that next year will be the most wonderful year, and that you’ll rise to every occasion and take advantage of every shot the Universe gives you.
 To make that real, how would you need to behave starting January 1?
-What plans would you need to make right now?
+What plans would you start to make right now?

 Remember that you have the whole year to fulfill your theme.
 Don’t pressure yourself to accomplish everything all at once.
 You can take small steps, asking yourself: What’s next?
 What can I do each day?
 What shift could generate even more progress?

 Periodically, create informal check-ins with yourself, a partner, or your team to assess what you’ve done in the last few days and what you’re aiming to do in the next few.
 Work reiteratively: “Here’s what I/we did in pursuit of or informed by our theme, and here’s what I’d/we’d like to work on next.”
 Keep looking back and thinking forward.